 It opened on Baker Street opened in London in 1967 with a launch party everyone talked about for days after and was aimed at ostentatious swinging Londoners.
-It was designed and stocked by a Dutch artists’ collective known as The Fool, who designed a psychedelic style mural for the outside which they hired art students to paint.
-It featured graduated rainbow colours, which may or may not remind you of something…
+It was designed and stocked by a Dutch artists’ collective known as The Fool (above), who created the psychedelic style mural for the outside which they hired art students to paint.
+It featured graduated rainbow colours, which may or may not remind you of something… Yes there have been lawsuits!

 Inside it was an extravaganza of crazy designs and it also offered demo recording in the shop’s two studios and apparently had its own on-site astrologer.
 “It was magical, there were pictures of gods and goddesses everywhere and lots of colourful designs and people had a lot of curiosity for it,” says one of the shop’s managers, Jenny Boyd (George Harrison’s wife), in the documentary The Beatles, Hippies and Hells Angels.